hugoinaction/hugoinaction/Readme.md

 Updates
 ---------
 July 6, 2022 - Fixed some bugs around search results clickability and keyboard handling in chapter 10.
+Sept 7, 2024 - Removed google analytics async as it is not supported in Hugo any more (https://github.com/gohugoio/hugo/pull/11468/files)

 Hugo In Action Website
 ---------------------